subhk/QGYBJ.jl/docs/src/physics/numerical_methods.md

 # [Numerical Methods](@id numerical-methods)

 ```@meta
-CurrentModule = QGYBJ
+CurrentModule = QGYBJplus
 ```

-This page describes the numerical algorithms used in QGYBJ.jl, including the 2D pencil decomposition strategy for parallel execution.
+This page describes the numerical algorithms used in QGYBJplus.jl, including the 2D pencil decomposition strategy for parallel execution.

 ## Spatial Discretization